nmldiegues/javartm/README.md

 ## Building

-Building is done with ant, and requires the [ant-cpptasks][ant-cpptasks] library.
+Building is done with ant, and requires both the [ant-cpptasks][ant-cpptasks] and the [ant-contrib][ant-contrib] libraries.

-Note that the `ant-contrib-cpptasks` package in Ubuntu is not installed to the right place, and ant will not be able to use it automatically.
-(To fix it, run `sudo ln -sf /usr/share/java/ant-contrib-cpptasks.jar /usr/share/ant/lib/.`)
+Note that both the `ant-contrib-cpptasks` and the `ant-contrib` packages in Ubuntu are not installed to the right places, and ant will not be able to use them automatically.
+(To fix it, run `sudo ln -s /usr/share/java/ant-contrib-cpptasks.jar /usr/share/ant/lib/` && `sudo ln -s /usr/share/java/ant-contrib.jar /usr/share/ant/lib/`)

-There are two alternatives for building:
-* ant's default targets need gcc >= 4.8, as this is the first version that has built-in support for RTM instructions.
-* The oldgcc-* targets provide a fallback option for other compilers.
-See `ant -projecthelp` for more details.
+Gcc's native suport for RTM (for versions >= 4.8) is used if available; otherwise javartm includes a fallback alternative.

 I plan on providing binary packages of javartm soon.
 If they aren't up yet, feel free to mail me to ask for them.

 ## Testing with Intel SDE

-The script `scripts/runtest.sh` runs a very simple test of javartm using the Intel SDE.
+The script `scripts/runpin.sh` can be used to run applications with javartm using the Intel SDE, which is supported on all x86-64 CPUs.

 ## Who am I